Have you had the thought, “I hate my body,” recently?

 Like many women, I’ve struggled with body image issues for years and years.
 We can debate all day about where and why they began.

-The fact of the matter is that they’re here and they can make a huge negative impact on our lives.
+The fact of the matter is that they’re here, and they can negatively impact our lives.

-So, why do these thoughts fill our minds every single day and steal any thread of joy that lives in our hearts?
+So, why do these thoughts fill our minds daily and steal any thread of joy that lives in our hearts?
 To be a distraction.

-Think about the times when your body image had the most negative effect on your life.
-During a break up?
+Think about when your body image had the most negative effect on your life.

 After you got fired from your job?
 During the grieving period of a loss of a loved one?

-Personally, I know that my body image issues are always the most prevalent during times of transition or the holidays where I would be stressed out about family matters or expenses.
+My body image issues are always the most prevalent during transition or the holidays when I would be stressed about family matters or expenses.